kundanmunda5/AffinitySolution/README.md

 # Degree of Profanity for Racial Slurs

-This is a small python program which tags a profanity degree ( "HIGH" or "LOW" ) based on the slur words present in a tweet/sentence.
+This is a small python program that tags a profanity degree ( "HIGH" or "LOW" ) based on the slur words present in a tweet/sentence.

 ## Project Tree:
 ```bash